systemd/systemd/docs/CGROUP_DELEGATION.md

 you are either in legacy or hybrid mode.
 To distinguish these two cases, run `statfs()` again on `/sys/fs/cgroup/unified/`.
 If that succeeds and reports `CGROUP2_SUPER_MAGIC` you are in hybrid mode, otherwise not.
+From a shell, you can use check the `Type` in `stat -f /sys/fs/cgroup` and `stat -f /sys/fs/cgroup/unified`.

 ## systemd's Unit Types